10 Biggest Employers in Australia in 2024

 BHP Group Limited is one of the Top Mining Companies in Australia and the world.

-It features on the ASX-200 index with a whopping market cap of 192.05 billion AUD.
+It features on the ASX-200 index as the top company with a whopping market cap of 182 billion AUD (approx.).

 The company is multinational mining, metals, and natural gas petroleum company, and in 2017, it became the world’s largest mining company by market capitalization.